The European Accessibility Act (EAA): Country-by-country compliance data

 Italy MIMIT and AdID.

-Netherlands AFM, CM and ILT.
+Netherlands AFM, ACM and ILT.

-Slovakia The Slovak Trade Inspection and Council for media Services.
+Slovakia The Slovak Trade Inspection and Council for Media Services.

 Spain Autonomous communities, the cities of Ceuta and Melila and The cities of Ceuta and Melila